-Texas authorities strongly advise residents and visitors to follow the firewood regulations in place to prevent the movement of invasive forest pests.
-The state has six counties under quarantine due to destructive emerald ash borer; this means it is illegal to move firewood out of these counties.
+Texas regulates the movement of firewood due to several harmful forest pests that threaten the health of Texas trees.
+The state has several counties under quarantine due to the highly destructive emerald ash borer; this means it is illegal to move firewood out of these counties.
 Texas also prohibits the entry of wood from hickory, pecan, and walnut wood due to an exterior quarantine on the pecan weevil.
-Additionally, most of Texas is under quarantine for the imported fire ant, prohibiting the movement of firewood out of these regions.
+Additionally, most of Texas is under quarantine for the imported fire ant, which legally restricts the movement of firewood out of these regions.
 Another invasive pest that the authorities are closely watching is the Mexican soapberry borer, which has already been detected in 50 Texas counties.